-Medical treatment is sometimes needed to slow down a rapid heart beat, otherwise your heart doctor may recommend:
+Medical tachycardia treatment is sometimes needed to slow down a rapid heartbeat, otherwise your New York City cardiologist may recommend:

 - Carotid Sinus Massage, if done by a cardio professional at a heart doctor’s recommendation.
 It requires that you and your heart be constantly monitored.

 - Pressing gently on your eyes while closed.